 “It’s exciting to explore how the rest of the country was able to encounter our state and this valley through books by women,” said Smirl.
 “These were popular books in their own era, and deserve a second look for the way they represented our mountain home.”
 Mountains to Manuscripts is open to the public from December 11, 2019 – April 4, 2020.

 The museum will also install a traveling exhibit in January from the University of Wyoming’s American Heritage Center entitled “Wyoming Women.”
 The exhibit includes 30 framed historic photographs of Wyoming women throughout history, specifically highlighting the leadership roles they pursued in their family, in the outdoors, and in their community.
-The travelling exhibit will be on display from January 30, 2020 – April 4, 2020.
+The traveling exhibit will be on display from January 30, 2020 – October 31, 2020.

 About the JHHSM History Co-op Corner